h4rvey-g/ob-Notes/USMLE/Blood/Mycosis fungoides.md

 ---
 # Diagnostics
 - <span style="background:rgba(240, 200, 0, 0.2)">Atypical CD4+ T-cells with cerebriform nuclei (from clumped chromatin) infiltrating the dermis and epidermis</span>![[Pasted image 20230824140505.png]]
-- <span style="background:rgba(240, 200, 0, 0.2)">Pautrier microabscesses: aggregates of atypical CD4+ T-cells within the epidermis that are indicative of the disease</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Pautrier microabscesses: aggregates of atypical CD4+ T-cells within the epidermis that are indicative of the disease</span>![[Pasted image 20230824141702.png]]

 ---
 # Differential diagnosis